therebelrobot/countryjs/README.md

 ## Contributing

 If you find errors or have requests, please open a Github Issue.
-Also, feel free to fork and create a pull request.
-Make sure you include the proper tests in `test/` and that it and all others pass correctly.
+Alternatively, feel free to contribute to the codebase.

+To contribute code to this repo, first fork this repo.
+Once in your account, create a new branch with a name briefly describing your change (e.g. `updated-canada-data`).
+Install the dev dependencies by running `npm install --dev`.
+Make the changes you want, then add a new test in `test/countryjs.test.js` to test your change.
+Make sure the rest of the tests pass by running `mocha` or `npm run test`.
+If you would like, run `npm run testCoverage`, and take a look at the code coverage report in `coverage/lcov-report/index.html`.

+Once satisfied with your changes, create a new pull request, and include a description of why you made the change.

 2 space tabs, spaces only.
 Try to adhere to the form of the current code.

 ## Disclaimer

 This is being maintained in the contributor's free time, and as such, may contain minor errors in regards to some countries.
 Most of the information included in this library is what is listed on Wikipedia.
 If there is an error, please let me know and I will do my best to correct it.

 ## License (ISC)